Have you heard the term DeFi?

 - Governments don't know how to regulate DeFi projects.

-- Cryptocurrencies are highly volatile and need to stabilize before expanding.
+- Cryptocurrencies are highly volatile and users are waiting for stabilization.

 - Scalability may make transactions expensive.